Small Business Grant Definition

 Types of Grants

 Grants are usually only available for specific types of businesses or activities that the government wants to encourage.
 There are 20 categories on the Grants.gov website alone.
 These range from agriculture to transportation.
 They are funded by various federal agencies.
+For example, the Department of Agriculture provides grants for businesses that provide broadband into rural areas.

 States provide grants to specific businesses that further their economic plans.
 These include child care centers, innovative technology or alternative energy.
 Although they are awarded by state and local governments, the funding is from the national level.
-Here's more on the Economic Development Agencies in your state

 If your business has a social welfare goal, you'll have better luck finding a local grant.
 The Community Development Block Grant Program gives cities federal funds that they can allocate for their social improvement goals.
 They're more likely to fund non-profits, but if your business meets their goals, it's worth a try.
-They support affordable housing, services to low-income families and job creation.
+They support affordable housing, services to low-income families, and job creation.
 Contact your local municipal government to find out more.

 Take These Three Steps First

 You could really waste a lot of time reading about, applying for, and waiting to hear about a grant.
-Although the money is "free," you'll spend time that could be invested into growing your business.
+Although the money is "free," you'll spend time that could be invested in growing your business.
 If you receive the grant, you'll have to meet with the officials and submit reports showing how you're meeting the goals.
 Worse, you might easily get scammed and actually lose money.
 Before you do that, take these three steps to see if getting a grant is right for you.

 First Step: Put together a business plan.
 First, find out if your business idea is worth it.